GaZaTu/im-emoji-picker/README.md

 ; `true` = Automatically try to scale or hide emojis based on their system emoji font support ; (May lead to false positives) useSystemEmojiFontWidthHeuristics=true
+; `true` = Use the system Qt theme instead of the builtin dark fusion theme useSystemQtTheme=false
 ; `0` = Invisible emoji picker window
 windowOpacity=0.9